Please note that these safety procedures may change according to government guidance and as the situation progresses.

 We know that many national restrictions have been lifted, but like many indoor attractions and museums across the country, we want vulnerable people and those awaiting vaccination to feel safe and welcome for their visit.
 We also need to consider the safety of our team, who meet hundreds of visitors face-to-face every day.

-Pre-booking – to help us minimise face-to-face interactions at our admissions desk and to reduce queueing, pre-booking your visit is strongly recommended.
+Pre-booking – to help us minimise face-to-face interactions at our admissions desk and to reduce queueing, pre-booking your visit is required.
 Standby places may be available if a time slot has space.

 Many thanks for your cooperation and consideration as we endeavour to keep DIG safe and enjoyable for all our visitors and staff.